ttsiodras/HexSpeak/README.md

 which shields your code from tons of bugs (e.g. contrast [this mutation in Java](https://github.com/ttsiodras/HexSpeak/blob/master/contrib/hexspeak.java#L59) with [this immutable addition in Clojure](https://github.com/ttsiodras/HexSpeak/blob/master/src/thanassis/hexspeak.clj#L50).

+Then again, so does Scala.
+And the type-safety that comes with it, is absolutely a killer feature - enough so that the Python world is now playing catchup with MyPy.

 All in all, this was fun - and quite educational.
 Many thanks to the people that provided feedback in [the discussion at Reddit/Clojure](https://www.reddit.com/r/Clojure/comments/4l28go/pitting_clojure_against_python_in_hexspeak/).